kw9212/project_2023/CONTRIBUTING.md

 1. Create a new branch for your changes: `git checkout -b my-feature-branch`
 2. Make your changes and commit them to your branch with a descriptive commit message.

-3. Make sure to run the tests and ensure they pass: `make tests`
+## Before Opening a Pull Request

-4. Check that the code adheres to our coding style by running the linter: `make lint`
+1. Make sure to run the tests and ensure they pass: `make tests`
-5. If you added any new features, please add tests to cover them.
+2. Check that the code adheres to our coding style by running the linter: `make lint`
-6. Check code coverage: `make coverage`
+3. Check code coverage: `make coverage`
-7. Run static analysis and auto-formatting: `make lint`, `make black`
+4. Run auto-formatting: `make black`

 ## Adding New Features